uncsdss/DATA992-Summer-2025-Team1/README.md

 ## Data Sources

-This project is based on the BlueXP-Automation GitHub repository, which can be found here: https://github.com/NetAppDocs/bluexp-automation
+This project is based on NetApp's BlueXP-Automation GitHub repository, which can be found here: https://github.com/NetAppDocs/bluexp-automation

 ## EDA